Swing Era Televisions

 Why is this significant??

 In the early 1950s, two competing color TV systems emerged.
 CBS proposed a system which transmitted an image in each of the three primary colors sequentially.
 A wheel with segments of red, green, and blue rotated in front of the camera, while a similar wheel rotated in front of the television screen, synchronized to the one at the camera.
 The advantage of the system was that it was inexpensive.
 Eventually, the wheel at the receiver could be replaced with a tri-color picture tube when the cost of these tubes came down.
 Unfortunately, the system was not compatible with the black and white standard.
+This was an astoundingly complex mechanism.
+You can read about it yourself in an article from the August 1951 issue of Popular Science.

 The other system was proposed by RCA, and was eventually adopted by the FCC.
 It used no mechanical parts, and was compatible with black and white sets.